-As the UK marks Mental Health Awareness Week, BRE and the Design in Mental Health Network have launched a world-first testing scheme for construction products used in mental health care facilities has launched today, offering vulnerable patients more protection from self-harm and better environments more conducive to recovery.
+As the UK marks Mental Health Awareness Week, BRE and the Design in Mental Health Network (DIMHN) have launched a world-first testing scheme for construction products used in mental health care facilities has launched today, offering vulnerable patients more protection from self-harm and better environments more conducive to recovery.
 The scheme offers comprehensive testing guidance for materials, fixtures and hardware for use within mental healthcare facilities.

 Until now, there has been no global standard to assess the safety of products used in mental health care and treatment facilities.
 By introducing this scheme, BRE and DIMHN aim to help protect people at their most vulnerable time.
 The scheme has been developed over five years with guidance from over 60 experts globally, led by a team in the UK.